f-hafner/mag_sample/README.md

 # mag_sample
 This is some sample code of my research projects.
 The present repository is an extract from a project that uses data from Microsoft Academic Graph (MAG) and ProQuest.
+The programs work on a remote computer that has the data stored outside of the repository.
+The path to the data is defined in `src/analysis/setup.R` and `src/dataprep/helpers/variables.py`.

 In another project I use confidential data and everything is stored on a separate server that is not connected to the general internet.
 There I use more R code for data analysis than in the present repository.